Where intelligence is put to the test.

 Likewise, a competitive audit is a crucial step in content and site structure planning because it identifies what competitors are doing well that we can copy or improve on, and what they’re doing that we should avoid.

-4. Sitemap and content recommendations
+4. Sitemap and Content Recommendations

 After the research above, we start planning the site structure.
 In most cases, you want to create a more logical, navigable, and optimized structure without discarding important content from the existing site.
 This is one of the deliverables that can come out of that process: